-NEH will not determine the amount available until Congress enacts the final FY 2023 budget.
-This notice is subject to the availability of appropriated funds and is a contingency action taken to ensure that, should funds become available for this purpose, NEH can process applications and issue awards in a timely manner.
+NEH will not determine the amount available until Congress makes appropriations for FY 2024.
+NEH will issue awards subject to the availability of appropriated funds.
+NEH is publishing this notice as a contingent action to ensure that NEH can process applications and issue awards in a timely manner, should sufficient funds become available.